greyorange-labs/pact_erlang/README.md

 pact-erlang
 =====

-An OTP library for contract testing using pact and generating consumer pacts
+An erlang library for contract testing using pact ffi and generating consumer pacts

 Build
 -----